 If your machine has two Ethernet ports, try the top-most port first.
 If the operating system fails to detect a connection, try the other port.

-Connect the serial console cable to the XP machine
+Connect the serial console cable to the 10 machine

 The console cable is the flat, light-blue cable with the serial connector on one end.

-Connect the serial side of the cable to the serial port on the Windows XP machine.
+Connect the serial side of the cable to the serial port on the Windows 10 machine.

 Connect the other end of the console cable to the yellow jack on the breakout box.